YangyangQu/research-idea-scout/README.md

 http://127.0.0.1:8080
 ```

-If you are running the portal on a remote server, use SSH port forwarding:
+When running the portal on a remote server, use SSH port forwarding:

 ```bash
 ssh -N -L 8080:127.0.0.1:8080 user@server